MedicalMundi/npi-registry-sdk/README.md

 $npiRegistry = NpiRegistry::connect();
 ```

-## Searching provider
+## Searching providers

-You create a Npi registry SDK like so:
+You create a Npi registry service,
+use a search resource like so:

 ```php
 use MedicalMundi\NpiRegistry\SDK\NpiRegistry;